fbpx

 Do I legally get first refusal on my landlord’s property?

-Landlords have no legal obligation to offer their tenants first refusal to purchase the property themselves.
 Tenants only have a ‘right of first refusal’ to buy if this is included in the tenancy agreement, which is very rare.

-Without an explicit contractual right, tenants have no automatic rights to buy their rented home before it goes on the open market.
 Landlords can sell to whomever they choose through an estate agent.

-Some landlords may be open to selling directly to a tenant but have no legal duty.
-Tenants may want to negotiate with the landlord before it is advertised, but the landlord has no obligation to accept any offer tenants make.
+Tenants may want to negotiate with the landlord before the property is advertised.
+But the landlord has no obligation to accept any offer tenants make.

 Why are lots of UK landlords selling their properties?